-Back to the topic of magic and sorcery, as a kid, I didn’t think it was real, nor believed that witches had power, so shows like Cardcaptors, Sailormoon, and Mew Mew Power was whatever.
+Back to the topic of magic and sorcery….As a kid, I didn’t think it was real, nor believed that witches had power, so shows like Cardcaptors, Sailormoon, and Mew Mew Power was whatever.
 There were also countless Western shows with these themes like Sabrina the Teenage Witch, Fairly Odd Parents, and Wizards of Waverly Place, so you really do become numb to it.
-But now that I understand how much God despises witches and mediums (even calls them an abomination), and how these people are getting their powers and knowledge from demons and unclean spirits, and how new agers and others are trying to manipulate the world or become gods throught this sort of power….I don’t even want to entertain or support the idea.
+But now that I understand how much God despises witches and mediums (even calls them an abomination), and that these people are getting their powers and knowledge from demons and unclean spirits, and how new agers and others are trying to manipulate the world or become gods through this sort of power….I didn’t want to entertain or support the idea.
 Magic is essentially saying you’d rather go to another source and do things your way, than to rely and trust in God with your life.
 Anime in general teaches us to be independent and fully capable, but the bible desires that we depend on God and wait for Him to provide for us and deliver us.

 I’ve written lots of articles on this topic such as Is Anime/Japanese Music Safe For Christians and Anime Tropes That Made Me A Better Christian, but I realized I didn’t make a list like this yet.
 I probably tried to stay more in my niche (Japanese Music) and let other Christian Otakus handle it, but I took a look recently and was quite disappointed by the recommendations.
 When I would search Reddit threads, I would see posters asking for safe series, just to be recommended shows like Full Metal Alchemist (mocks ‘god’ and the church, promotes alchemy/sorcery), and be told that ‘there’s nothing wrong with magic’.
 Honestly, if you asked me 5 years ago, I’d probably be saying the same things as them as I would watch anything that would catch my attention, but I understand what these seekers are looking for now.